MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-destinations.md

 ## Add a new export destination

-To add destinations, you'll need to be an administrator of your Dynamics 365 Customer Insights instance.
+To add export destinations, you have [administrator permissions](permissions.md).
 If you export to Microsoft services, we assume both services are in the same organization.

 1. Go to **Admin** > **Export destinations**.